SampadaHuria/SampadaHuria/README.md

 ---

 ### :woman_technologist: About Me :
-- :telescope: I’m a Computer Engineering undergraduate exploring different projects.
+- :telescope: I’m a Computer Engineering undergraduate working on different projects.

 - :seedling: Exploring Data Structures and Algorithms.